webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 worked fine.

-Our problem here is that, although we patched AmsiOpenSession, our malicious command is being run within the same AMSI session as the patch.
+Our problem here is that, although we patched AmsiOpenSession, our malicious command is being run within the same AMSI session as the patching script.
 A simplified view of what happens behind the scenes is shown below:

 ```